You are logged in as

 While this year is the first year of study for external qualifications, courses at this level should also be broad‑based so that students have a number of different options in the future.
 Students will start to specialise more in Year 12 and this will be continued with greater depth in final year studies.
 For further NCEA information, please click here.

 St Andrew’s College students consistently achieve well above the national average in NCEA at all levels, and in the attainment of NCEA Merit and Excellence endorsements.
-There are many initiatives to encourage and reward academic success, including Academic Colours and Academic 30s certificates for our top NCEA performers.
+We encourage and reward academic effort and success in a range of ways, including with awards such as Academic Colours and Academic 30s for top NCEA performers.

 For further NCEA information, please click here.